giellalt/lang-nob/nouns-stems-fst-src.md

     n1pl odds, oddsene

-LEXICON FinalNoun

-LEXICON NounRoot
+## The lexica themselves

+LEXICON FinalNoun is a separate lexicon to point to.
+For now it contains only *-skap*.

+LEXICON NounRoot is the lexicon pointed to from `root.lexc` It points to Noun ;
+ HyphNouns ;

-LEXICON HyphNouns  TODO: Kanskje desse ikkje bör bli lista.
+LEXICON HyphNouns  contains forms only in used in first part of compounds, like *barne*.
+TODO: Kanskje desse ikkje bör bli lista.

 LEXICON ShortNounRoot
-These are kept separate in order not to allow them in compounding (rusle = rus + le)
+The lexicon points to two lexica which are kept separate in order not to allow them in compounding (rusle = rus + le)
+ 2_letter ;
+ 3_letter ;

-LEXICON 2_letter
+LEXICON 2_letter is stems with two lettes.

-LEXICON 3_letter
+LEXICON 3_letter  is stems with 3 letters

-LEXICON Noun  here come the stems
+LEXICON Noun  here come the long list of stems (tens of thousands)